-The topic discusses patent law.
 Patent protection is different from copyright protection.
-Copyright protects a form of expression such as musical dramatic, literary or artistic expressions.
-Copyright also includes computer programs.
+Copyright protects a form of expression such as musical, dramatic, literary or artistic expressions, as well as software code.

-Patented give inventors exclusive rights to their intentions.
+Patents give inventors exclusive rights to their inventions.
 No one can make, use or sell the invention in the country where the invention is patented.
-No manufacturer may export or import, use or sell your patented invention, unless they procure a license to do so from you.
+No manufacturer may export or import, use, or sell your patented invention, unless they procure a license to do so from you.

-Before you apply for your patent, do a search with respect to your patent.
-The search will tell you whether someone else has already patented or disclosed something like or close to your invention.
-If you know what related inventions are patented, it helps you decide the scope of what you may claim as your own and avoids an infringement on others’ patents.
+Before you apply for your patent, you should conduct a search at www.cipo.gc.ca.
+The search will tell you whether someone else has already patented or disclosed something similar to your invention.
+If you know which related inventions are patented, it helps you decide the scope of what you may claim as your own, and avoids an infringement on others’ patents.

-The form of the application is described in the Canadian Patent Act and in the rules set out by the Patent Office.
-The office regularly rejects applications that are not correctly done.
-Your application must include a petition, a detailed description of your invention, an abstract, at least one claim, any drawing referred to in the description and the filing fee.
+The form of the patent application is described in the Canadian Patent Act and in the rules set out by the Patent Office.
+The office regularly rejects applications that are not submitted correctly.
+Your application must include a petition, a detailed description of your invention, an abstract, at least one claim, any drawing referred to in the description, and the filing fee.
 The claims define the scope of protection you are seeking for your invention.
-The claims define the scope of protection you are seeking for your invention.
-It must be clear what you are preventing others from on making, using or selling.
+It must be clear what you are preventing others from making, using. or selling.

 You should consult with a patent agent regarding protecting your invention in other countries, as there are variations to the laws that apply to the patents.
-Generally, inventions must be new and should not have been made available to the public before you file your application.
+Generally, inventions must be new, and should not have been made available to the public before you file your application.
 However, in both Canada and the United States there is a one-year grace period for inventors.
 If you have made your invention publicly available, then you have 1 year in which to file your application.
-In Europe, however, if you have not filed an application for a patent, and you have made your invention publicly available, you would not be entitled to a patent.
+In Europe, however, if you have not filed an application for a patent, and have made your invention publicly available, you are no longer be entitled to a patent.